-Cotija is a Hispanic-style cheese named after the town of Cotija in the Mexican state of Michoacán.
-This hard, crumbly Mexican cheese is made mainly from cow's milk.
+Cotija is a Mexican cheese named after the town of Cotija in the Mexican state of Michoacán.
+This hard and crumbly Mexican cheese is made mainly from cow's milk.

-When the cheese is made, it is white, fresh and salty thus bearing immense resemblance to feta cheese.
-However, with aging it becomes hard and crumbly like Parmigiano-Reggiano.
+When young, it is white, fresh and salty, thus bearing immense resemblance to feta cheese.
+However, with ageing, it becomes hard and crumbly like Parmigiano-Reggiano.
 Its similarity with Parmesan has earned it the nickname "Parmesan of Mexico".
-The aged version of Cotija is referred to as "anejo".
+The aged version of Cotija is referred to as "Anejo".

-Since, Cotija cheese is very salty, strongly flavored, firm and does not actually melt, it is used for grating on salads, soups, casseroles, tacos, tostadas and chili.
-In Mexico, it is also widely used to enhance the flavor of many savory dishes by mixing directly into the casserole or recipe.
-In the U.S. it is increasingly popular on pasta.
-It is typically shredded onto cooked foods, also in salads and with fruit.
+Cotija cheese slightly softens when heated, but it doesn't melt or change its shape.
+It is used for grating on salads, soups, casseroles, tacos and tostadas.
+In Mexico, it is also widely used to enhance the flavour of many savoury dishes by mixing directly into the casserole or recipe.